History of the 13th Massachusetts Volunteers

 personally since Gen.

 Robinson was wounded May 8th.
-On
+During

-they advance to the very front.
-The brigade has to make a dash across
+to make a dash across

 an open field